 Colorblindness

 Post-racial societies are further condoned in films where there are African-Americans and people of color present, sometimes even in lead roles, but they are detached from their individual communities because they are exceptional examples of their race.
 Although it is rarely stated explicitly, the separation of a black character from some of the struggles and negative qualities of black people convey the message that the character is not truly “black,” because blackness can only be defined by a rigid set of standards.
 This concept is part of a broader theme called “colorblindness.”
 According to Smith (2013), colorblindness is defined as the denial or lack of recognition of the pervasiveness of race in social institutions.
 When incorporated into films colorblindness often both condones and dismisses stereotypes by holding characters of color up to a single definition of their race, which at times discounts the character’s cultural accuracy when they don’t fit the definition.

-Smith (2013) conducted a study of films with diverse casts released between 1989 and 2009 and screened a random selection of 25 for evidence of colorblindness; significantly, “the interaction between characters of different races and how race was understood and experienced between those characters.”
+Films can have evidence of both colorblindness and colorconsciousness, as discovered in a study conducted by Smith (2013).
+The study included films released between 1989 and 2009 that featured diverse casts and a random selection of 25 was screened for evidence of colorblindness; significantly, “the interaction between characters of different races and how race was understood and experienced between those characters” (Smith 2013).
 An example was made of the film Bringin’ Down the House (dir.
-Adam Shankman 2003), in which Peter, an upper middle class white male crosses paths with Charlene, a black female escaped convict.
-Smith (2013) notes that throughout the film the line is blurred between satirical and authentic racism, such as a point in which Charlene surprises Peter at his upper class, exclusive country club, and the only reason Peter can use to explain her presence to his fellow white colleagues is that she’s his nanny.
+Adam Shankman 2003), in which Peter, an upper middle class white male, crosses paths with Charlene, a black female escaped convict.
+Smith (2013) notes that throughout the film the line is blurred between satirical and authentic racism, such as a point in which Charlene surprises Peter at his upper class, exclusive country club, and the only excuse Peter can find to explain her presence to his fellow white colleagues is that she’s his nanny.
 Charlene plays along but puts on a phony southern accent, saying,

 “Yessir.
 Now I’m gonna go on down to the pool wit the child’n, maybe we can make fun of the White folks again, huh kids?”

 By doing this she subliminally points out how racist the context of the situation must be, and alludes to the outdated time period in which black folks worked for whites almost exclusively-since Peter cannot give her the dignity of even the title of a fellow client.
+This kind of comedy continues throughout the film—Charlene repeatedly acknowledges the racist undertones of many of Peter’s colleagues in a tasteful and comical manner.